rm2013/katacoda-scenarios/goto3-ext/intro.md

-# Welcome to Katacoda Scenario for Demo 3!
+# Welcome to Katacoda Scenario for Demo 3 Ext!

 In this Demo we will install kafka in kubernetes environment with persistent volume.